lydiabower/blog/_posts/2017-09-18-meet-the-team-joe-g.md

 I’d love to be a scuba diver instructor.
 You just need the money behind you to do it!

 ## How did you get into mortgage advising?
 The same old story - I fell into it.
 I was away for about 26 months, travelling in the US, then living in Australia right by Bondi beach for two years before backpacking around south east Asia.
-I arrived back in London with £40 to my name which, living in London, went in about two seconds, so I needed to find a job.
+I arrived back in London with £40 to my name which went in about two seconds, so I needed to find a job.
 I had a friend at Lloyds Bank who landed me an interview to be a mortgage adviser, I got the job and didn’t look back!

 ## What was your first job out of uni?
 I finished uni in 2008 and graduated straight into the recession.
 There were no jobs so I ended up working in a pinboard factory - not the world’s most exciting job, and I was doing the finishing.
 Then I was a fitness instructor in the evenings… It was manic!
 I knew I wanted to go away so I was focused on working as much as I could to get away sooner.